 I have also created a full working repo on the Rodney Lab GitHub page .

-- how to configure a Netlify SvelteKit build,
+- how to configure a Netlify SvelteKit build; and

 - how to add Netlify functions to your SvelteKit app.

-If you want to create a static Netlify site for your next project, take a look at the post on SvelteKit static site HTTP headers.
+If you want to create a static Netlify site for your next project, have a look at the post on SvelteKit static site HTTP headers.
 This post came from a question left in a comment.
-So if this post spurs further questions, please do drop a comment below and I might be able to create more content in response.
+So if this post spurs further questions, please do drop a comment below, and I might be able to create more content in response.